axrp/axrp.github.io/_posts/2020-12-10-episode-1-adversarial-policies-adam-gleave.markdown

 ---
 [Google Podcasts link](https://podcasts.google.com/feed/aHR0cHM6Ly9heHJwb2RjYXN0LmxpYnN5bi5jb20vcnNz/episode/ZjgxZWU3YjYtMTdmMS00NmQ1LWExZjctZGY0NGQzZGJlNjBi)

-This podcast is called AXRP, pronounced axe-urp and short for the AI X-risk Research Podcast.
-Here, I ([Daniel Filan](https://danielfilan.com/)) have conversations with researchers about their papers.
-We discuss the paper and hopefully get a sense of why it's been written and how it might reduce the risk of artificial intelligence causing an [existential catastrophe](https://en.wikipedia.org/wiki/Global_catastrophic_risk): that is, permanently and drastically curtailing humanity's future potential.

 In this episode, Adam Gleave and I talk about adversarial policies.
 Basically, in current reinforcement learning, people train agents that act in some kind of environment, sometimes an environment that contains other agents.
 For instance, you might train agents that play sumo with each other, with the objective of making them generally good at sumo.
 Adam's research looks at the case where all you're trying to do is make an agent that defeats one specific other agents: how easy is it, and what happens?
 He discovers that often, you can do it pretty easily, and your agent can behave in a very silly-seeming way that nevertheless happens to exploit some 'bug' in the opponent.
 We talk about the experiments he ran, the results, and what they say about how we do reinforcement learning.

 **Daniel Filan:**